listedlinked/sors/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the alqod tests manually, launch src/test/test_alqo .
+To run the sorsd tests manually, launch src/test/test_sors .

-To add more alqod tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more sorsd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the alqo-qt tests manually, launch src/qt/test/alqo-qt_test
+To run the sors-qt tests manually, launch src/qt/test/sors-qt_test

-To add more alqo-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more sors-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.